YASWANTHREDDY1695/SpotifyClone/README.md

 Add them to php/spotify_token.php

+php
+Copy
+Edit
-php Copy Edit $client_id = "YOUR_CLIENT_ID"; $client_secret = "YOUR_CLIENT_SECRET"; Run XAMPP and go to http://localhost/your-repo/index.php
+$client_id = "YOUR_CLIENT_ID";
+$client_secret = "YOUR_CLIENT_SECRET";
+Run XAMPP and go to http://localhost/your-repo/index.php

+🧑‍💻 Developer Notes
- Developer Notes Songs must be placed in the /songs/ folder.
+Songs must be placed in the /songs/ folder.

 Cover images should be named/linked appropriately via cover_url.

 Spotify API is used only to fetch metadata, not for actual music streaming.

 This is a hobby/demo project.
 Not for commercial use.

+📜 License
+ Free for educational use.

+🤝 Contribution
+Pull requests and feature ideas are welcome!
+Let’s build cool music stuff together 🎶

+📫 Contact
+GitHub:github.com/ShaikMohammad786

+Email: skmohammad378@gmail.com
+phone :9391970347

+---

+### ✅ Final Tips

+- Rename your PHP files inside `/php/` folder as above for cleanliness.
+- Don’t commit `spotify_token.php` to GitHub.
+Put a dummy file there or `.env` based method.
+- Want help exporting your MySQL DB as `.sql` and making a sample data dump?
+I can help you prep that too!

+Let me know if you'd like the `README.md` and `.gitignore` files exported for you now—or if you'd like a zipped GitHub-ready version of your project.